Padikkadavan (2009 film)

 Padikkadavan is a 2009 Indian Tamil-language action comedy film written and directed by Suraj and produced by B. Venkatarama Reddy.
-It stars Dhanush and Tamannaah Bhatia in the lead roles, with Vivek, Atul Kulkarni, Suman, and Sayaji Shinde in supporting roles.
+The film stars Dhanush and Tamannaah Bhatia in the lead roles, with Vivek, Atul Kulkarni, Suman, and Sayaji Shinde in supporting roles.
 The music was composed by Mani Sharma with cinematography by A. Venkatesh and editing by Manoj.

-Filming began on 5th April 2008, with an inaugural pooja, and the movie was finally released on 14 January 2009 during Pongal festival and became a commercial success.
-The film was grossed ₹15 crore in Tamil Nadu.
-It established Dhanush as one of the top five bankable heroes of Tamil cinema after then.
+Padikkadavan was released on 14 January 2009 during Pongal festival.
+The film became a major commercial success, and established Dhanush as a bankable star of Tamil cinema.

 Plot

 Radhakrishnan aka Rocky is a 25-year-old 10th grade drop-out who is looked down upon by his father Ramakrishnan because of his sharp contrast to the rest of the family, who are well-qualified in education.
 Rocky spends most of his time in a mechanic shop with his friends.
 Rocky's friends advise him to love and marry a well-educated girl so his name will be added with her name after marriage (i.e. indirectly he gets a degree after his name).
 He looks around by hovering around women's colleges to find a perfect girl for his mission.
 He succeeds in his attempt and makes Gayathri, a well-educated rich girl, fall in love with him.
 He starts to love her and takes her to a shopping mall where she is confronted by a group of rogues who work for Rami Reddy, a rival of her father Samarasimha Reddy, a notorious don in Andhra Pradesh who protects his daughter by destroying the gang and taking her back to Andhra from Tamil Nadu.
 Rocky goes to thug-for-hire Assault Arumugam to help him marry Gayathri.
 Rocky saves Gayathri from Rami and follows her home, where he leaarns that another Tirunelveli-based rowdy named Kasi Anandan, whose brother he accidentally kills in beginning of the film, has put a price on his head.
 Kasi declares that if Rocky wins him in hand-to-hand combat, he will never be disturbed by him.
 Rocky accepts his deal and smashes him down.
 The movie ends as Rocky walks out while his gang applauds for him.